 The evaluator clicks one button, the phone immediately rings, and the call recording played into the phone.
 At the same time, bebexs displays the questionnaire on your screen.

 Why wait for a yearly or quarterly appraisal to tackle a problem?
 The ability to evaluate calls straight after the call has ended, enables you to rectify and stop agents repeating mistakes immediately.

-Once Agents see the benefit of self-evaluation and the discussion is only over calibration, and the comparison of evaluations, the Call agents attitude towards the job will change.
-They shall:
+Once Agents see the benefit of self-evaluation and the discussion is only over calibration and the comparison of evaluations, the Call Agents attitude towards the job will change.
+They will: